-- Complete an undergraduate course at Hunter or at any accredited college or university (including online courses) with a grade of C- or better.
-Put in a request for Hunter College undergraduate registration permission on this form.
+- Complete an undergraduate level course* at Hunter College or at any accredited college or university with a grade of C- or better.
+Online coursework is acceptable.
+Place a request for Hunter College undergraduate registration permission.

-- Take a College Level Examination Program (CLEP) exam in the subject in which you are conditioned and pass with a score of 50 or higher.
-Scores below 50/80 are not accepted.
-Review the list of approved CLEP exams to meet admission conditions.
+- Take a College Level Examination Program (CLEP) exam offered by the College Board and pass with a score of 50 or higher.
+CLEP scores below 50/80 are not accepted.
+Contact firstname.lastname@example.org for a list of approved exams.

-- Provide evidence (course description, syllabus, coursework) to demonstrate that an undergraduate course fulfills the requirement.
+- Provide evidence such as a course description or syllabus to demonstrate that an undergraduate course you completed fulfills a requirement.

-- Provide evidence of a score of 4 or 5 on an Advanced Placement (AP) exam.
+- Provide evidence of a 4 or 5 score on an Advanced Placement (AP) exam.

-- For Foreign Language admission conditions only: Provide proof of completion of 3 years of the same foreign language at the high school with a grade of C or higher to satisfy 6 credits in foreign language.
-Request permission to take a language course in the Department of Romance Languages at Hunter College.
-You must first register to take a language placement exam prior to being approved for permission.
+- For Foreign Language admission conditions only: Provide a high school transcript showing 3 years of the same foreign language with a grade of C or higher.
+TESOL students can use high school study to satisfy up to 6 credits in foreign language.

-- For Science admission conditions only: Take any American Museum of Natural History on-line Seminar on Science, such as “The Diversity of Fishes” or “In the Field with Spiders.”
-Course registration should be completed directly with the American Museum of Natural History.
-You can apply as an unaffiliated undergraduate student.
-Once coursework is completed, students should email evidence of course completion and course outcomes (grades, final report, transcript, etc.) to firstname.lastname@example.org with the subject line ADMISSIONS CONDITIONS FULFILLED.
+- For Science admission conditions only: Take any American Museum of Natural History online Seminar on Science, such as “The Diversity of Fishes.”
+Course registration should be completed directly on the American Museum of Natural History website.

-Students may be admitted to a program on the condition that official GRE scores are sent within the first semester.
-Acceptance letters indicate the exact due date for the official score report.
-Plan to take the exam 3-4 weeks prior to the deadline to prevent registration issues in the following semester(s).
-Official scores should be sent by ETS to Hunter College (ETS code 2301).
+Students can be admitted to a program with the condition that they submit official GRE scores within the first semester.
+Acceptance letters indicate the deadline by which the official score report must be submitted.
+Plan to take the exam 3-4 weeks prior to the deadline.
+Official scores should be sent by ETS to Hunter College using the code 2301.
 GRE scores are only valid for 5 years.

-Students who do not provide an official score report by the deadline are not able to register for more than one semester of coursework.
+Students who do not provide an official score report by the deadline are prevented from enrolling into future coursework.

-To confirm receipt of your official GRE score, check your application to Hunter College or email email@example.com
+To confirm receipt of your official GRE score, check your application portal or contact the Graduate Admissions office at email@example.com.

-Many School of Education Master’s degree programs require New York State Certification for admission.
-In some situations, students are admitted on the condition that Certification is issued within a given time frame.
-Applicants who have certification questions should visit the New York State Department of Education (NYSED) website for information about pathways to certification.
+Many School of Education graduate programs require prior New York State Teacher Certification for admission.
+In some situations, applicants are admitted with the condition that they receive NYS certification within a timeframe determined by the school.
+Applicants interested in learning more about certification should visit the New York State Education Department website.

-For questions about admission conditions, please contact firstname.lastname@example.org.
+For questions about admission conditions, please contact the Office of Admissions and Recruitment at firstname.lastname@example.org.